 Masc/Fem Teachings

-I spent a couple years learning from teachers who used this model of masculine/feminine energy and teachings as a relationship construct.
+Why: I spent a couple years learning from teachers who used this model of masculine/feminine energy and teachings as a relationship construct.
 It brought up a lot of shame, confusion, anger, and curiosity.
 I judged myself as not feminine enough and believed that if I wanted a better relationship experience, I would have to learn to be more feminine, which I had conflated with softer, sweeter, gentler, and more receptive.
 This literally impacted everything from my hair color choice to the car I drove.
 I cringe now to think of it.

 Look, it was true that allowing more of my natural softness, sweetness, gentleness, and receptivity to show was going to change the dynamic of my relationships in a helpful way.
 But doing it from a place of believing those were the only desirable qualities of the feminine, and conflating femininity with a particular aesthetic, was where the toxic patriarchal conditioning seeped in.